mrdeusvu1t/arithmetic-sequence/README.md

 ## Task Description ##

- Implement method *Calculate(a, r, n)*, should return the sum of the first *n* elements of a sequence in which each element is the sum of the given integer *a*, and a number of occurrences of the given integer *r*, based on the element's position within the sequence.
+Implement method [Calculate(a, r, n)](ArithmeticSequenceTask/ArithmeticSequence.cs#L7) that calculates the sum of the first `n` elements of a sequence in which each element is the sum of the given integer `a`, and a number of occurrences of the given integer `r`, based on the element's position within the sequence.

 > For example:
 ```